 Since 1920, National Bushing & Parts Company has served professional installers and serious do-it-yourself customers throughout Minnesota with quality parts, supplies and service.
 During the 1990s, the National Bushing name transitioned to the Auto Value banner.
-Today, there are more than 110 Auto Value parts stores throughout Minnesota, North Dakota, Wisconsin and Michigan.
+Today, there are more than 130 company stores and independent store customers throughout Minnesota, North Dakota, Wisconsin and Michigan.

 In 1920, two enterprising gentlemen, Ray Riley and Aime Pouliot, formed the National Bushing & Parts Company in Minneapolis.
 The name was created because National Bushing manufactured and sold bronze bushings, as well as distributed other replacement parts to a growing repair trade for automobiles such as Pierce Arrow, Packard and Ford.
 In addition, truck, bus and tractor parts rounded out an inventory that included Bosch magnetos, Essex hubcaps and Sterling starter grinds.
 A National Bushing parts catalog was printed in the early years — very innovative for the parts business in the 1920s.

 The company immediately developed a niche for machine shop work and established a reputation as one of the finest and most diverse shops in the upper Midwest.
 As a result, National Bushing and Parts Co. opened its first store in 1922, along Harmon Place, also known as "Automotive Row" in Minneapolis.